-Education is a key economic driver in the Far West that nurtures growth and prosperity, promoting vocational pathways for people of all ages throughout the region.
-Education in the Far West extends beyond that of the classroom, with committed employers providing realistic and valuable workplace learning.
+Education is a key economic driver in the Far West that nurtures the growth and prosperity of people of all ages throughout the region.
+Education in Far West NSW extends beyond that of the classroom, with committed employers providing realistic and valuable workplace learning.

 Alma Public School

 Alma Public School is a preschool to year 6 school located in the southern part of Broken Hill.
 The school draws students from a range of backgrounds from the local community with approximately 13% being of Aboriginal or Torres Strait Islander descent.
 The school community is committed to providing and supporting a quality teaching and learning environment where students are immersed in a range of Key Learning Areas (KLAs) as well as a positive and stable welfare system.
 Additional resources are accessed through Broken Hill District schools programs such as Count Me In Too (maths) and state-wide initiatives including the Disadvantaged Schools Program.
 The school has a well maintained physical environment and is utilised by the local community through the use of facilities for out of school activities.